belliveausco/sbelliveauIMDB/README.md

 LOOK AT GUI DETAILED MANUAL TEST for information regarding expected experience for user using this graphical user inteface

 a brief description of what is missing from the project (if anything) Function that allows user to see ratings if selecting a column attempted to do this with seperate textbox but ran into many errors so I included them as their own button/window/function.
+Tests should run like normal tests for some reason I have trouble pushing unit test files but they are included and should function appropriately.
 '''